late4ever/Mistia-Labs/Mistia-Nexus/README.md

 ## 2. Automated Installation

-The installation is now a three-part process: preparing the system, creating your secrets, and deploying the containers.
+The installation is a three-part process: preparing the system, creating your secrets, and deploying the containers.

 ### Part A: Prepare the System